sendahug/send-hug-backend/README.md

 6. **Wordfilter** - This application uses the Wordfilter module in order to handle word filtering.
 You can read about it more on the module's [PyPI page](https://pypi.org/project/wordfilter/).

+7. **PyWebPush** - This application uses pywebpush in order to handle push notifications.
+For more information, check their [GitHub repo](https://github.com/web-push-libs/pywebpush).

 ## Authentication

 The project uses Auth0 as a third-party authentication provider.
 Authentication is done by Auth0, which in turn returns a JSON Web Token containing the user's data and permissions.